RMLio/ap-data-to-dashboard/README.md

 Our tool will map any additional sheets and columns without such specifications to `http://missing.example.com/` + `sheetLabel` or `columnlabel`.
 Our tool will convert unspecified values to string literals.
-With the above examples as input, the column *name* will be mapped to property [http://missing.example.com/name](http://missing.example.com/name), and the values *Alice* and *Bob* to literals with datatype [xsd:string](http://www.w3.org/2001/XMLSchema#integer).
+With the above examples as input, our tool will map the column *name* to property [http://missing.example.com/name](http://missing.example.com/name), and the values *Alice* and *Bob* to literals with datatype [xsd:string](http://www.w3.org/2001/XMLSchema#string).

-The above examples would result in the following additional RDF data:
+The above examples result in the following additional RDF data:

 ```turtle
 @prefix ex: <http://example.com/> .